williampiat3/ImprovingPSRemotePlay/README.md

 * For the pi zero: 200 Mb/s on the LAN, and 11 Mb/s over the VPN

 The VPN drastically reduces the throughput but this is the only way you can safely connect remotely to your local network.

+Throughput is one thing however when you are playing video games there is another metric that is terribly important, the latency.
+Of course you'll be playing from far away on your console, this means that this will introduce some delay between the time your are typing your commands and the time you will see them executed on the screen, this is kind of the unsolvable problem of remote play as it depends of the distance and the internet providers you have.
+You'll feel the difference as your inputs will be less responsive and it will be more difficult to have quick reflexes on any game so of course this is not ideal if you want to play competitive.
+But it does provide a good experience for casual play.

 # Conclusion